Fabrizio-Caruso/CROSS-LIB/README.md

 ## INSTALLATION

-An actual installation is not necessary because Cross-Lib is a collection of scripts and C *source library*, which is compiled on the fly when building binaries for target systems.
+An actual installation is not necessary because Cross-Lib is made of scripts and a C *source library*, which is compiled on the fly when building binaries for target systems.

 Moreover it can be used through GitHub Codespaces on any browser.